thejohnjansen/WPTWindowsInstaller/README.md

 ## Instructions ##

 This script assumes you do not have any tooling installed.
 It will install everything for you.
-Simply download the repo as a zip, extract it to some directory
+If you do have some stuff installed already, that's OK - it should just fail gracefully.
+However, you can also modify the variables near the top of the file to be $false for any component you already have.

-then:
+Simply download the repo as a zip, extract it to some directory then:
 - Copy the .ps1 to your desktop
 - Launch a PowerShell window as an Admin
 - Set the exection policy so you can run the script: